Massagetae: Clothing

 Drawing of Saka soldiers serving in Achaemenid army based on Herodotus' description.

 Tigraxaudā/Orthocorybantian soldier on the right wears a pointed hat.

 Like all ancient Iranian peoples, the Massagetae/Sakā tigraxaudā wore knee-length tunics which were either straight and closed (following Median fashion) or open with lapels, both styles being fastened by a belt at the waist (following typically Scythic fashion).
 Underneath, they wore narrow trousers and moccasins.
 Over these, they sometimes wore a cloak with long and narrow sleeves, and the pointed cap, although their tribe wore a distinctive form of this headdress which had a sharp point, and from which the names given to them by the Persians (𐎫𐎡𐎥𐎼𐎧𐎢𐎭 Tigraxaudā) and the Greeks (Ορθοκορυβαντες Orthokorubantes), both meaning "wearer of pointed caps," were derived.
 The use of the Median closed tunic among the Sakā tigraxaudā was the result of extensive contact between the Tigraxaudā and the Medes during the period of the Median Empire.

 The fishermen wore seal skins, while the sheep-breeders wore clothing made of wool.

 The Massagetae wore golden headdresses, belts, shoulder straps, and used golden harnesses and bronze armour for their horses.

 Warfare

-The Massagetae fought both on foot and on horseback, and their weapons consisted of bows and arrows, spears, and battle-axes, and their horse armour, spearheads, and arrowheads were golden.
+The Massagetae fought both on foot and on horseback, and their weapons consisted of bows and arrows, spears, and battle-axes.
+Their horse armour, spearheads, and arrowheads were made of bronze.

 The Massagetae especially used spears whose blades were made of copper or iron, due to which the Greek called them the aikhmophoroi (αιχμοφοροι), meaning "spear-bearers."